metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 | Okta     | Identity Provider Single-Sign On URL |
 | OneLogin | Issuer URL                           |

-**SAML Identity Provider Certificate**
-This is an encoded certificate that Metabase will use when connecting to the IdP URI.
+**SAML Identity Provider Certificate:** This is an encoded certificate that Metabase will use when connecting to the IdP URI.
 This will look like a big blob of text that you'll want to copy and paste carefully — the spacing is important!
 Your IdP might have you download this certificate as a file, which you'll then need to open up in a text editor in order to copy the contents to then paste into the box in Metabase.
 Again, different providers may have slightly different labels for this:

 | Provider | Name                |
 | -------- | ------------------- |